-The 1942 martini is a tequila based drink that is a twist on the classic martini.
-The base spirit in the drink is tequila.
+The 1942 martini is a tequila based drink that is a twist on the classic gin martini.
+The main difference from the classic martini is that the base spirit in this drink is tequila.
 The other ingredients in the drink are dry vermouth and orange bitters.

 - 1 shot of dry vermouth, preferably Dolin Blanc